-- ◆ Serial Number The serial number of the switch. - Number of Ports Number of built-in ports. - ◆ Hardware Version Hardware version of the main board. - ◆ Main Power Status Displays the status of the internal power supply.
+- ◆ Serial Number The serial number of the switch. - Number of Ports Number of built-in ports. - ♦ Hardware Version Hardware version of the main board. - Main Power Status Displays the status of the internal power supply. - Redundant Power Status Displays the status of the redundant power supply.